kratzersmz/teska-cloud/README.md

 In this example Octo/Sophos public IP is 37.22.22.111 e.g. cloud.hans-schule.de	IN	A	37.22.22.111	3600s	(01:00:00)

-if you want to use collabora, please setup another domain e.g. office.hans-schule.de and point to same IP Pls wait until the domain records where spread to all Nameservers(mostly 24h)
+if you want to use collabora/onlyoffice, please setup another domain e.g. office.hans-schule.de and point to same IP Pls wait until the domain records where spread to all Nameservers(mostly 24h)